JBarberU/strawberry_py/README.md

 * Focus on a given set of tests
 * Exclude a given set of tests
 * Add ability to retry test
+* Add ability to uninstall app between tests

 In progress:

-* Add ability to uninstall app between tests
+* Switch config file to json

 Doesn't work: